Sean-no-soup/svg-to-fwe/README.md

  - [Discord](https://discord.gg/bHYWvVGRrF)
  ## Features
  - LINE-INATOR!!! convert curves to lines (fwe only uses lines)
- - STYLE-INATOR (convert attributes, including embeded css-style, to necessary attributes for export.
-INCOMPLETE; sets gradients to #000000 and clip paths to none)
+ - STYLE-INATOR (rudimentarally convert attributes, including embeded css-style, to necessary attributes for export. sets gradients to #000000 and clip paths to no fill)
  - preview in browser vectors

 ## planned features/functions/to-do